Higehiro

 Higehiro, short for Higehiro: After Being Rejected, I Shaved and Took in a High School Runaway (ひげを剃る。そして女子高生を拾う。, Hige o Soru Soshite Joshi Kōsei o Hirou), is a Japanese romantic comedy light novel series written by Shimesaba and illustrated by booota.
 It was serialized online between March 2017 and August 2018 on Kadokawa's user-generated novel publishing website Kakuyomu.
 It was later published by Kadokawa Shoten with five volumes between February 2018 and June 2021 under their Kadokawa Sneaker Bunko imprint.
-A manga adaptation with art by Imaru Adachi has been serialized in Kadokawa Shoten's shōnen manga magazine Monthly Shōnen Ace since November 2018.
+A manga adaptation with art by Imaru Adachi was serialized in Kadokawa Shoten's shōnen manga magazine Monthly Shōnen Ace from November 2018 to January 2025.
 The light novel is licensed in North America by Kadokawa and Yen Press.
 The manga is licensed by One Peace Books.
 An anime television series adaptation by Project No.9 aired from April to June 2021.

 Plot

 Young handsome salaryman Yoshida had finally gathered up the courage to confess his feelings for his employer and longtime crush Airi Gotou.
 Sadly though, he ended up rejected and goes out drinking with his co-worker/best friend Hashimoto to relieve himself of his sorrows.
 While heading back home in a drunken state, he meets Sayu Ogiwara, a teenage high school girl who asks to spend the night with him.
 He lets her in out of pity and because he is too exhausted to argue, saying to himself that he will chase her out tomorrow.
 The next day now sobered up, Yoshida asks Sayu how she ended up at his apartment: she reveals that she had run away from her family and home in Hokkaido and has been prostituting herself to random men in exchange for a place to stay.
 Now knowing her backstory, Yoshida feeling bad for her finds himself unable to kick her out of his house and their time of living together begins.